-- Authorization to restore data from backup media that would overwrite existing production data must be obtained from Data Owners. - Restoration of the current configuration must be within agreed recovery timescales - Restoration of the AutoLit database is tested with regularity by the development team, corresponding the to the release schedule where changes are tested against a copy of the production database.
+- Authorization to restore data from backup media that would overwrite existing production data must be obtained from Data Owners. - Restoration of the current configuration must be within agreed recovery timescales - Restoration of the AutoLit database is tested with quarterly by the development team.
+A successful restore requires taking a backup from stationary to deployed in our staging environment. - Backups are manually compared for validity against existing projects - Evidence of success backup is maintained internally, including time of test, verifiers, screenshots of successful staging deployment, and notes on any issues & remediations.